kzyapkov/archlinuxarm-olinuxino/README.md

 ArchlinuxARM for the OLinuXino
 ===

+Official support now available!
+---

+Please don't use these instructions anymore.
+ArchLinux ARM have included official support for the OLinuXino boards!
+Follow the [official instructions](http://archlinuxarm.org/platforms/armv5/olinuxino) to install alarm on your OLinuXino.

+Legacy instructions below:

 This repository includes packages needed to support ArchLinuxARM on the excellent [OLinuXino](http://www.olimex.com/dev/oli-main.html) boards made by [Olimex](http://www.olimex.com/) along with a script to generate a modified rootfs.
 See below for prebuilt images.
 This is a work in progress!

 There's also a repository for the packages, included in `pacman.conf` within the